bobvanluijt/magento-collect/README.md

 </magento-collect-product>
 ```

-You can also combine data bindings and conditionals.
+You can also combine data bindings with conditionals.

 ```html
 <magento-collect-product sku="24-MB01">